-- a.
-A zoning use permit is valid for 365 consecutive calendar days, and may be renewed on an annual basis. - b.
+- g.
+All buildings, outdoor active recreation facilities, and off-street parking and service areas will be separated by a buffer per section 15.6.5 from any abutting property zoned or used for single-family residential use. - h.
+Single room occupancy residence sites shall maintain a minimum separation distance of one-half mile from any other single room occupancy residence site, measured from the closest property line of each development. - 11.
+Wireless Communications.
+All wireless communications infrastructure shall comply with Section 12.108(8) of this Ordinance. - B. Temporary Uses.
+The temporary uses listed in this Section are permitted on private property in the TOD Districts.
+All temporary uses require a zoning use permit unless specifically cited as exempt in the prescribed conditions.
+The permitted timeframe for the duration of a temporary use is established by the standards of this Chapter. - 1.
+Mobile Food Vendor - A zoning use permit is valid for 365 consecutive calendar days, and may be renewed on an annual basis. - b.
 Mobile food vendors shall not be located in a required sight distance triangle and shall not block driveways or other access to buildings. - c.
 The property owner shall submit a site plan for zoning review by the Planning Director, CDOT, and the City of Charlotte Fire Department if four or more vendors locate on a site.
 The site plan approval is valid for the duration of the use. - d.
-Mobile food vendors shall not be located within 50 feet of any restaurant and/ or bar serving food, measured from the closest point of the entrance to the closest mobile food vehicle or trailer, with two exceptions: - The mobile food vendor is under the same ownership as the restaurant and/or bar serving food, and operated on the same lot; or ii.
-The vendor has written approval from all restaurants and/or bars establishment tenant(s) located within 50 feet of the mobile food vendor(s).
+Mobile food vendors shall not be located within 50 feet of any restaurant and/ or bar serving food, measured from the closest point of the entrance to the closest mobile food vehicle or trailer, with two exceptions: - The mobile food vendor is under the same ownership as the restaurant and/or bar serving food, and operated on the same lot; or d.
+Temporary contractor yards shall be screened on all sides by a fence a minimum of six feet to a maximum of eight feet in height.
+Barbed wire fence is prohibited.
+Fencing is not required on shared lot lines if the abutting lot also has a fence or other barrier that prohibits entry onto the lot.
+In no instance will shrubbery be used to substitute for fencing.